MohitSharma-21/Engage-22-Project-Backend/README.md

 -   `DELETE /api/todo/:id/`

-	Delete the Todo with given id.
+	Deletes the Todo with given id.
 Requires token in the Authorization header.